LeetLLM

 Your red team finds a multilingual jailbreak that the English suite missed.
 What does that tell you to change?

-It tells you the safety stack is narrower than the product surface.
+The failure shows the safety stack is narrower than the product surface.
 Add multilingual and code-switched regressions, normalize translated or encoded inputs before fast filters run, and make sure the constitution and judge prompts still reward the right behavior outside English-only wording.

 Why can't automated red teaming replace human review even if attacker models generate thousands of failures?